-ADDIS ABEBA – Ethiopia has officially launched the construction its longest bridge across the Abay River in Amhara regional state.
+ADDIS ABEBA – Ethiopia has officially launched the construction of its longest bridge across the Abay River in the Amhara regional state.

 Friday’s launching event was attended by Deputy Prime Minister Demeke Mekonnen, Administrator of the region Temesgen Tiruneh, and Transport minister Dagmawit Moges, among others.

-The construction project is expected to take three years for completion, reports state run-news agency.
+The construction project is expected to take three years to complete, reports state run-news agency.

 China Communication Construction Company (CCCC), which will undertake the construction signed a deal with the Ethiopian Government to design and build the bridge in May.